amidmajd/g-parser/README.md

 # G_Parser
-check a grammar if contains a string or not
+Check a grammar if contains a string or not

 Developed by AmidMajd